 +printProofcan be added.

 The compilation is so far only tested on Linux systems.
-For the installation, you need:
+For the installation, using the make tool, you need:

 The actual installation consists of the following steps: